oconnorb/slackbot/README.md

 ## Acknowledgements:

-This bot was created as part of the collaborative efforts of the Gravity collective.

-If you do use this project in your work, please acknowledge the original code developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu) and the UIUCSN team.
+This bot was originally created as part of the collaborative efforts of the Gravity collective.
+If you do use this project in your work, please acknowledge the original code developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu), and the UIUCSN team.
 This repo also makes use of some code developed by Charlie Kilpatrick (https://github.com/charliekilpatrick/bot) for parsing LVK alerts.